 Step 4: Follow Conversations and Engage Proactively with Others

 A conversation on Twitter is just like having a face-to-face meeting with your customers every day.
-Hence, you need to be careful and accurate about what you tweet about!
+Hence, you need to be careful and accurate with what you tweet!

 Keeping track of what other people are doing on Twitter can be a great advantage.
 Observe the following: